ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 tmp_hlq
   Override the default high level qualifier (HLQ) for temporary and backup data sets.

   The default HLQ is the Ansible user that executes the module and if that is not available, then the value of ``TMPHLQ`` is used.
-  The default HLQ is the Ansible user that executes the module and if that is not available, then the value of ``TMPHLQ`` is used.

   | **required**: False